 In order to make the attached fence boards the width I wanted for the table top, I used my Kreg Rip cut to cut them at 19 inches.
 I did this with both panels and it left me with two three inch strips.
 If you don't have a table saw, like me, then this tool is a life saver.

-I cut the strips into four pieces that were 19 inches long so they were the same length last my table top and bottom, they would serve as the divider pieces.
+I cut the strips into four pieces that were 19 inches long so they were the same length as my table top and bottom, they would serve as the divider pieces.

 I decided to finish my boards before I built the table top to make it easier.
 I applied one coat of natural stain and then three coats of poly to all the boards.
-I always sand with a fine grit paper (I use 400) after coats one and two, to give my wood a smooth finish.
-Then I gave my metal base a fresh coat of oil rubbed bronze spray paint, and I was ready to put it all together!!
+As a rule, I always sand with a fine grit paper (I use 400) after coats one and two, to give my wood a smooth finish.
+Then I gave my metal base a fresh coat of oil rubbed bronze spray paint, and I was ready to put the rustic industrial coffee table all together!!

 Placing my top board upside down, I attached the support boards with pocket holes and glue.
 My right angle clamps were a great help to hold the boards in place while I screwed them on.
 You can tell I didn't stain or finish the bottom side of the boards.
 I choose to save on supplies since they will not be seen anyway.

 Once all my support boards were attached to the top I added glue so I could attach the bottom.

 I placed the bottom board on the support boards, making sure to have the finished side facing the top.
 Then I clamped it down and pre-drilled holes so I could attach the bottom to the supports with 2 inch wood screws.
 I put four screws into each support board.
 In the right photo I am attaching the metal base with ½ inch screws, and then I was done with the rustic industrial coffee table!!